| The Editorial Process

 - The name, address, e-mail, and telephone number of the corresponding author, who is responsible for communicating with the other authors about revisions and final approval of the proofs.

-- The main text of the article, beginning from Abstract till References (including tables) should be in this file.
+- The main text of the article, beginning from First Page till References (including tables) should be in this file.
 Use rtf/doc files.
 Do not zip the files.
 Limit the file size to 1 MB.
 Do not incorporate images in the file.
 If file size is large, graphs can be submitted as images separately without incorporating them in the article file to reduce the size of the file.

 1. Images: Submit good quality color images.
 Each image should be less than 2 MB in size.
 Size of the image can be reduced by decreasing the actual height and width of the images (keep up to 1600 x 1200 pixels or 5-6 inches).
 Images can be submitted as jpeg files.
 Do not zip the files.
 Legends for the figures/images should be included at the end of the article file.

 2. The contributors' / copyright transfer form (template provided below) has to be submitted in original with the signatures of all the contributors within two weeks of submission via courier, fax or email as a scanned image.
 Print ready hard copies of the images (one set) or digital images should be sent to the journal office at the time of submitting revised manuscript.
 High resolution images (up to 5 MB each) can be sent by email.

 Contributors’ form / copyright transfer form can be submitted online from the authors’ area on http://www.journalonweb.com/jmu.